- Purchase the complete Expat Arrivals Vancouver Guide (PDF)

 Vancouver is a bicycle-friendly city and cycling is one of the fastest ways of getting around, especially in more urban areas.
-There is a whole network of cycle routes in Vancouver and all buses have bicycle racks on the front, which allows cyclists to get to less accessible parts of the city.
+There is a whole network of cycle routes in Vancouver and all buses have bicycle racks on the front, which allow cyclists to get to less accessible parts of the city.
 The infrastructure in place to assist cyclists in getting around the city includes designated cycle lanes and safe bicycle storage facilities.

-Unfortunately, despite the popularity of cycling amongst Vancouver’s residents, the city is yet to implement a bicycle sharing system similar to those in other Canadian cities such as Montreal or Toronto.
+Unfortunately, despite the popularity of cycling among Vancouver’s residents, the city is yet to implement a bicycle sharing system similar to those in other Canadian cities such as Montreal or Toronto.
 So, for now, commuters living and working in Vancouver who plan on cycling will need to invest in their own bicycle.

 Driving in Vancouver

 Vancouver’s road network follows a simple grid system with streets running from north to south and avenues running from east to west.
-Most avenues are numbered and usually use "East" or "West" to designate which side of Ontario Street they are on.
+Most avenues are numbered and usually use 'East' or 'West' to designate which side of Ontario Street they are on.
 Roads are always clearly marked, so it is generally easy for drivers to navigate their way around Vancouver.